Welcome to Calendly! 👋

 - Your Calendly schedule

 In this step, we'll build out a Calendly schedule to tailor your available hours.
 It's a good idea to set up a schedule if you want to limit your availability on certain days, or only take meetings during certain windows.
-In other words, schedules let you narrow down when people can make bookings.
+In other words, schedules allow you to narrow down when people can book with you.

 Creating a schedule

 Setting unavailable hours

 You’ll notice that you can remove hours from some days or block entire days altogether.
 If you want to remove a day, you can deselect it, or use the trash icon.